 However, the health concerns related to the breed are a good reason for not adopting one.
 Any operations a pug will need are costly and quite complicated.

 It’s not something any dog should be subjected to, particularly if you’re aware it could happen.

 A retro pug, therefore, is an excellent alternative for anyone thinking of adopting a pug.

 You still get all the good things about owning a pug but aren’t at risk of all the expensive vet bills and dangerous procedures.

 Retro pugs will be suitable for households of any size and would be ideal for apartment living.

 They don’t need very much space when at home, and much like normal pugs, love to sleep.

 However, the addition of Jack Russell breed does mean that they’re more energetic than normal pugs.

 Also, you won’t be limited by the breed’s breathing problems when exercising, meaning you can take them out for longer and in warmer temperatures.

 This is probably one of the most important things to consider when thinking of adopting a retro pug.
-They will need plenty of exercise because they’re energetic dogs.
+They will need plenty of exercises because they’re energetic dogs.